Lithuania Entry Requirements

 Documents to Have Ready

-Required for all travelers.
-Must be valid for at least 3 months beyond your planned departure from the Schengen Area.
+Must be valid for at least three months beyond your intended departure from the Schengen Area and issued within the last ten years.

 Visa (if required)